Project Description

 In cats, acute or chronic doses of any medication may cause toxicity.

-In dogs, signs of toxicity can be seen with doses up to 5 times therapeutic dose (0.1-0.5 mg/kg).
+In dogs, signs of toxicity can be seen with doses up to 5 times the therapeutic dose (0.1-0.5 mg/kg).

-Long term use, even at therapeutic doses, can result in clinical signs of toxicity.
+Long-term use, even at therapeutic doses, can result in clinical signs of toxicity.

 Dogs: Meloxicam Toxic Consumption